xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 > Notes:
 >
 > There is no "On top" option in the Spy/Record dialog.
-To make it work, select and right-click the Spy/Record dialog, then choose **Always On Top** option.
+To make it work, select and right-click the Spy/Record dialog, then choose the **Always On Top** option.

 ### Troubleshoot configuration